 Loosestrife

-This is a large genus of perennial herbs consisting of a few species worthy of landscape use and several weedy species.
+This is a large genus with about 150 species of perennial herbs consisting of a few species worthy of landscape use and several weedy species.
 The leaves are without marginal teeth and the flowers may be borne in whorls or terminally.
 The plants frequent moist, open locations.

 Fringed Loosestrife